 EXAMPLES OF DUTIES:

-- Actively participate in community groups and coalitions on issues, such as systemic racism, impacting service-eligible populations;
+- Serve as lead counsel on cases that include complex advocacy and direct services, commensurate with experience Actively participate in community groups and coalitions on issues, such as systemic racism, impacting service-eligible populations;

 - Provide advice and technical assistance to community-based organizations engaged in policy advocacy to support low-income communities;

 - Draft pleadings, legal documents, trial memoranda, appellate briefs and community education materials;